-Haematology Consultants – Doctors who are experts in haematological disorders.
+Haematology Consultants – doctors who are experts in haematological disorders.

-Haematology Malignancy Diagnostic Service in Leeds (HMDS) – A specialised laboratory which examines blood, bone marrow or other biopsy specimens to determine the exact type of the haematological disorder.
+Haematology Malignancy Diagnostic Service in Leeds (HMDS) – a specialised laboratory which examines blood, bone marrow or other biopsy specimens to determine the exact type of the haematological disorder.

-Radiologists – Doctors who are expert in looking at x-rays and body scans which can provide important information for diagnosing and treating your disorder.
+Radiologists – doctors who are expert in looking at x-rays and body scans which can provide important information for diagnosing and treating your disorder.

-Clinical Oncologists – Consultants who are experts in radiotherapy.
+Clinical Oncologists – consultants who are experts in radiotherapy.

-Haematology Clinical Nurse Specialists – Nurses who are expert in the care, support and clinical management of people with haematological disorders.
+Haematology Clinical Nurse Specialists – nurses who are expert in the care, support and clinical management of people with haematological disorders.
 Nurse specialists also act as advocates for patients within the MDT.

-Research Nurses – Nurses who are responsible for providing information to patients about clinical trials, supporting and organising treatment and giving follow up care whilst on such trials.
+Research Nurses – nurses who are responsible for providing information to patients about clinical trials, supporting and organising treatment and giving follow up care whilst on such trials.

-The MDT Co-ordinator – A member of the team who co-ordinates the meeting, records the outcomes of the meeting and ensures that the data required by NHS England is collected.
+The MDT Co-ordinator – a member of the team who co-ordinates the meeting, records the outcomes of the meeting and ensures that the data required by NHS England is collected.

 How do I find out the results of the MDT discussions?

-If you are an inpatient at the Queens Centre, at the time of the MDT discussion, a Doctor or Clinical Nurse Specialist will visit you on the ward to discuss the outcome with you.
+If you are an inpatient at the Queens Centre at the time of the MDT discussion a doctor or clinical nurse specialist will visit you on the ward to discuss the outcome with you.

-Occasionally, patients may need to start treatment urgently before their case is discussed at the MDT.
+Occasionally, people may need to start treatment urgently before their case is discussed at the MDT.
 This decision will be based on treatment priorities and will be made by at least two consultants from the MDT team.
 If this happens your case will still be discussed at the next MDT for completeness.
 If, following the MDT there are any further recommendations or changes to your treatment this will be discussed with you.